 - If you do not feel the earthworm bumps, push a 6” screwdriver into several places.
 If the screwdriver enters easily and goes all the way with little pressure, you don’t need aeration.
 However, if the screwdriver requires a fair amount of pressure, then you should aerate.
 The more pressure required, the more aggressive your aeration needs to be.

 - Most lawns can be aerated in the early Spring as soon as the frost goes out of the soil.
 A spike-type aerator is sufficient.
 If you use a plug aerator, plugs should be cleaned off the lawn.

 The purpose of de-thatching is to remove excess thatch in the Spring.

 - To determine if your lawn needs de-thatching, spread your fingers and run them through the thickest grass in your lawn.
 If your hand is full of thatch, you should de-thatch.
 Loose thatch should be cleaned out of the lawn.
 One de-thatch in the Spring is usually sufficient.

 The purpose of an irrigation system is to help maintain a beautiful healthy lawn with the least amount of cost and water.

 - We accomplish this by training your lawn through infrequent irrigations.
 When you allow your lawn to dry out between water cycles, you promote deep roots, plant and soil health, and lower total water use.
-The longer time period between irrigation cycles, the more health your lawn will have.
+The longer time period between irrigation cycles, the healthier your lawn will be.